ZhgChg.Li

 We extracted a CanShare Protocol, so any Model conforming to this protocol supports sharing; the sharing part is also separated into ShareManagerProtocol.
 For new sharing features, just implement the protocol, and modifications or deletions won’t affect other ShareManagers.

-However, getShareImageURLStrings still behaves oddly.
-Moreover, if a newly added sharing platform requires a Model with vastly different data—for example, WeChat sharing needs play count, creation date, and other info unique to it—this will start to cause confusion.
+But getShareImageURLStrings is still awkward.
+Moreover, if a new sharing platform requires completely different Model data—for example, WeChat sharing needs play count, creation date, and other info that only it uses—things will start to get messy.

 Visitor